Research-Backed Learning

 Session Length

-Research shows that shorter, focused sessions outperform marathon study blocks.
+Shorter, focused sessions outperform marathon study blocks.
 Your brain absorbs more when you give it time to consolidate between sessions.
-Here's how to structure your practice time for maximum retention.
+Here's how to structure practice time for maximum retention.

 10